For Town Announcements Click Here

 Ansted, originally settled by squatters, was first incorporated on the 16th day of September in 1891.
 It was named after David Thomas Ansted, a famous English geologist and author, who came to the area and realized the wealth to be found in these hills from the abundance of hardwood timber and rich seams of coal.

 Ansted is located midway between Charleston and Lewisburg, and in its hay-day it was known as the “stopping-over” place for the stage coaches as it was a two day journey from one city to the next.
 U.S. Rt.
-60, also known as Midland Trail, runs through the heart of Ansted and was very import in the early years of the town as this was the only road that ran between East and West.
+60, also known as Midland Trail, runs through the heart of Ansted and was very important in the early years of the town as this was the only road that ran between East and West.

 Ansted is located at Mile Marker 104 of the famous Midland Trail.
 A town filled